-- 1. The amounts in this column represent the aggregate grant date fair value of option awards or stock awards granted to the officer in the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
-See Note 11 to our consolidated financial statements included elsewhere in this prospectus for a discussion of the assumptions made by us in determining the grant date fair value of our equity awards.
-In accordance with SEC rules, the grant date fair value of an award subject to performance conditions is based on the probable outcome of the conditions - 2.
-The amounts in this column represent discretionary bonus payments granted by the board in the applicable fiscal year.
+1. The amounts in this column represent the aggregate grant date fair value of option awards or stock awards granted to the officer in the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
+See Note 11 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for a discussion of the assumptions made by us in determining the grant date fair value of our equity awards.
+In accordance with SEC rules, the grant date fair value of an award subject to performance conditions is based on the probable outcome of the conditions.

+2. The amounts in this column represent discretionary bonus payments granted by the board in the applicable fiscal year.